-The choice of scale, material, and the care put in its fragile construction are an attempt to denaturalize and question the validity of the use of “foreigner”, a word used popularly in England in a pejorative and discriminatory sense.
+Foreigners are a series of small figures, which I began to make in response to the English landscape that surrounds me and to my cultural understanding of it as a foreigner.
+These small-scale sculptures, resembling collectable china figurines, are the size of my hand.
+The choice of scale, the material, and the care I put in their fragile construction are an attempt to denaturalize and question the validity of the word “foreigner”, used popularly in England in a pejorative and discriminatory sense.

 Flaxseed paper porcelain

 All figures same scale at 20/25 cm height